Bang1338/wordle-today/TOMORROW.md

 </details>
 <details>
   <summary>Last one</summary>
-  Ends with the letter "Y"
+  Ends with the letter "K"
 </details>

 ### Hint #4: Meaning
 <details>
   <summary>The word, Mason, what does that mean?</summary>
-  (usually in the plural) A little schoolboy, either in grade or size.
+  A practical joke or mischievous trick.
 </details>

 ## ANSWER